Drupal Warns of New Remote-Code Bug, the Second in Four Weeks - Slashdot

 F- on retaining them.

-The problem is obvious (Score:2)
+The problem is obvious (Score:1)

 the open-source CMS built on the PHP programming language